 Aligning COGS With Revenue Recognition For SaaS Companies

-To gain a clear picture of the rate at which your business earns and spends money, any expenses directly associated with generating revenue should be recognized in the same period that this corresponding revenue was recognized.
+To gain a clear picture of the rate at which your business earns and spends money, any expenses directly associated with generating revenue should be recognized in the same period as the generated revenue.
 This is known as the matching principle of accrual accounting.

-At Zeni, we’ve been working with software companies for years, so we understand what it takes to set up SaaS company finances to run smoothly—including proper revenue recognition and monthly recurring revenue (MRR) calculations.
-Zeni is a full-service finance firm that can handle all your company’s bookkeeping, accounting, and CFO functions with a combination of AI-powered efficiency and human expertise.
+At Zeni, we’ve worked with software companies for years, so we understand what it takes to set up SaaS company finances to run smoothly—including proper revenue recognition and monthly recurring revenue (MRR) calculations.
+Zeni is a full-service bookkeeping service that can handle all your company’s bookkeeping, accounting, and CFO functions with AI-powered efficiency and human expertise.

-Our team takes the hassle of maintaining your financial records off your hands and tracks all your revenue and expenses with GAAP-compliant methods that are built to scale.
-Plus, with the Zeni dashboard, you gain instant access to key metrics like your monthly revenue, OPEX, and cash flow, so you can review your financial health at a glance.
+Our team takes the hassle of maintaining your financial records off your hands and tracks all your revenue and expenses with GAAP-compliant methods built to scale.
+Plus, with the Zeni dashboard, you gain instant access to key metrics like your monthly revenue, OPEX, and cash flow so that you can review your financial health at a glance.